Slutsky equation: Giffen goods

-A Giffen good is a product that is in greater demand when the price increases, which are also special cases of inferior goods.
-In the extreme case of income inferiority, the size of income effect overpowers the size of the substitution effect, leading to a positive overall change in demand responding to an increase in the price.
+A Giffen good is a product in greater demand when the price increases, which is also a special case of inferior goods.
+In the extreme case of income inferiority, the size of the income effect overpowers the size of the substitution effect, leading to a positive overall change in demand responding to an increase in the price.
 Slutsky's decomposition of the change in demand into a pure substitution effect and income effect explains why the law of demand doesn't hold for Giffen goods.